s1rius710/strata-sdk-rails/README.md

 4. Subscribe to Events: Implement custom behavior by subscribing to `ActiveSupport::Notifications` events.

-## Usage
+## Testing
-In the dummy app, you can use classes defined in FlexSdk by calling them as follows:
-`FlexSdk::ClassName.method_name(method_params)`

-To test live in the dummy app, navigate to `test/dummy` and run `rails console`.
-From there, you can call any class within the engine using:
+### Rspec
+`cd` into the overarching `flex-sdk` folder, then ensure you have a database and that migrations have been run

+Create a database with `rake db:create`, and run migrations with `rails db:migrate`

+Run `bundle exec rspec` to run all the tests.

+### Manually
+You need to have the `dummy` application installed, a database created, and migrations ran.
+See section on Rspec for database instructions.

+`cd` into `test/dummy`, run `bundle install` and `rails db:migrate`.

+To test the engine manually through the application, run `rails console`

+From there, you can call `flex_sdk` classes like so :
 `FlexSdk::ClassName.method_name(method_params)`

 ex: `FlexSdk::EligibilityEngine.evaluate({wages: 7000, hours_worked: 300}, {})`